wp-plugins/ose-firewall/readme.txt

 == Frequently asked questions ==

 = What to do if i have a problem? =
+* You can disable the plugin by renaming the file /wp-content/plugins/ose-firewall/ose_wordpress_firewall.php to /wp-content/plugins/ose-firewall/ose_wordpress_firewall_bk.php, or
 * You can always visit our <a href = "https://www.centrora.com/support-center/">support center</a> to raise a ticket, and we will assign an expert to fix your problem immediately.

 = I get a Fatal Error: 'Class PDO not found'? =